 1. Get to know the material

-As to with any exam, learn your material thoroughly.
+As to any exam, learn your material thoroughly.
 Memorize what needs to be memorized and understand what needs to be understood.

 2. Slow down and calm yourself

 One time during a major exam, a classmate of mine got in the testing room late.
 He was all jittery and tensed and his anxiety heightened when he saw us already taking the exam.
 Luckily, our test administrator told him to sit down first and relax before giving out his exam sheets.
 Five minutes later, the proctor calmly asks if he was ready to take the test and he nodded.
-Despite the time lost, he was more calm and composed throughout the exam.
+Despite the time lost, he was calmer and composed throughout the exam.
 He ended having a great score during that exam whereas the opposite could have happened if he rushed through it!

 Rushing through a test can make you read the question and choices incorrectly, especially in those questions that are worded differently.

-When the test starts, rather than immediately jumping to answer the questions, relax yourself first to get your mind to work.
+When the test starts, rather than immediately jumping to answer the questions, relax first to get your mind to work.
 Wait for the class to settle down before you start answering.
 Saying your mantra, citing a little prayer, and conscious breathing can help you calm yourself.
 Speaking of breathing…

 Make your body more relax by concentrating on your breathing, while you’re at it, throw yourself some positive affirmations.